elcruzo/video-gif-converter/README.md

 ---

-Have fun playing using my Video to GIF Converter!
+Have fun using my Video to GIF Converter!
 If you have any questions or run into issues, don't hesitate to ask for help.